Swati4star/Images-to-PDF/CONTRIBUTING.md

 git pull upstream master
 ```

-Then update your feature branch from your local copy of master, and push it!
+Then update your feature branch from your local copy of the master, and push it!

 ```sh
 git checkout 13-add-xyz-feature